Special Education (Doctor of Education)Offered by: Special Education

 - Convenient, student-centered blend of online courses (synchronous and asynchronous) in the fall, winter and spring semesters, with weekend face-to-face teaching during the summer

-- Cohort program intended to be completed in three years, taking an average of two classes each fall, spring, and summer
+- Cohort program begins each spring term and is intended to be completed in three years, taking an average of two classes each fall, spring, and summer

 - Ability to apply 12 master's degree credits towards the doctoral degree